 According to Indeed, project managers who hold PRINCE2 certifications can earn between £35,000 and £65,000, or $85,300 and $135,300.
 This is partly due to how widely used the framework is, and partly because of how strongly it can validate a candidate’s abilities and experience.

 However, you should not pursue a certification thinking that you will automatically be entitled to upper-tier salaries.
 Gaining a Practitioner certification is not an automatic fast-track, especially if you do not have enough experience to back it up.

 That said, becoming certified can definitely open up opportunities at companies that already utilize the framework.
 This can be ideal for collecting enough practical experience to take on upper-management roles.

 How much does a PRINCE2 exam cost?

-While this is a common question, it is important to not focus on price alone.
+While this is a common question, it is important not to focus on price alone.
 Typically, any training providers which undercut the competition or offer super-quick courses will supply poor-quality training.
 In some cases, they may not even be accredited by AXELOS, in which case any resulting certifications will be invalid.

 Good e-Learning is an award-winning e-course provider with a full portfolio of project management courses.
 Not only are they fully accredited, but students can also enjoy 24/7 tutor support and even FREE exam vouchers!
-We also make sure that our courses are fully mobile-accessible, making it easy for students to resume training any time, anywhere.
+We also make sure that our courses are fully mobile-accessible, making it easy for students to resume training anytime, anywhere.